 Rodriguez was able to shrink that list down, and before he knew it, El Mariachihad become a sleeper hit.
 This came as something of a shock to the director, who says he made it as a "throwaway film" -- something he could laugh about with his buddies.
 "My goal was to just go double my money," he says.
 "I was only making it as a throwaway film, and it came out better than any of the films I did on purpose...
 It's probably the only movie I ever made that I intended no one to see."

 The success of El Mariachilaid the blueprint for an entire generation of independent filmmakers, including both Smith and Quentin Tarantino, Rodriguez's longtime friend and collaborator.
 Tarantino and Rodriguez both rose to prominence at around the same time, and have since worked together on a slew of projects, including From Dusk Till Dawn and Sin City.
 Rodriguez briefly discussed their relationship on Spoilers, recounting some of their directorial exchanges, as well as their small spat with the Directors Guild of America -- a disagreement that fueled Rodriguez's decision to leave the DGA altogether.

 It may have been a risky move at the time, but it's also true to his rebellious nature.
 As he told Smith, "When you have that moment of pure fear, that's when you know you're moving in the right direction."

-The full interview is embedded above.
+The full interview is embedded below.
 For more episodes of Spoilers, click here.